Defining how oncogenic and tumor suppressor enhancers impact tumorigenesis in hematological and solid tumors

 In his free time, you can probably find Dr. Herranz at any of the concerts happening around the New York City area.
 He is a huge fan of Pearl Jam, Radiohead, Wilco, The National and many others!
 He is also an avid mid-distance runner (10K to half-marathon distances are his favorites, although he recently completed the NYC marathon) and swimming (he proudly swam from Alcatraz to the San Francisco Bay!).
 More broadly, he is in love with all that New York City has to offer!

 Olga earned her degree in Biochemistry from the Universidad Autónoma de Madrid (UAM).
 Her undergraduate work was performed at the Centro de Biología Molecular Severo Ochoa under the supervision of María Luisa Toribio on an in vitro model of Tregs generation by Mesecnchymal Stem Cells.
 She obtained her PhD on Molecular Biology in 2017 in the same lab, studying whether Sfrp1 regulates T-cell development and Notch-dependent T-ALL pathogenesis.
-Olga will join the Herranz Lab at Rutgers University this next October to start her postdoctoral training.
-During this period, she will focus on the study of metabolic and epigenetic mechanisms of resistance to therapy in T-ALL using mouse models.
+Olga joined the Herranz Lab at Rutgers University last October as a Postdoctoral Fellow.
+During this period, she is focusing on the study of metabolic and epigenetic mechanisms of resistance to therapy in T-ALL using mouse models.

 We are currently seeking talented post-doctoral fellows with a strong passion for translational research to join our lab.
 Please Click here for more information and use the form below to contact Professor Herranz about open positions.